Skip to main content

 Atticus Adams

-Atticus Adams is an American sculptor known for transforming industrial materials into lyrical, organic forms.
-Working primarily with aluminum and metal mesh, he shapes each piece by hand to evoke natural elements such as flora, clouds, and flowing water.
-Born in Oregon and raised in West Virginia, Adams draws inspiration from his Appalachian roots and a family tradition of folk craftsmanship.
-His work explores transformation, resilience, and the beauty found in ordinary materials.
+Atticus Adams is an American sculptor whose work explores memory, warmth, and the quiet poetry of everyday thresholds.
+Working primarily with metal screen, he uses the material as both structure and metaphor, creating sculptural forms that filter light, air, and recollection.
+Born in Oregon and raised in West Virginia, Adams draws from Appalachian craft traditions, family memory, and the familiar rhythms of domestic life.
+Since living in the Yucatán, his palette has deepened through the use of authentic pigments traditionally used by the Maya, bringing earth, tropical light, and ancient continuity into his work.
 Adams studied at the Yale School of Art, Rhode Island School of Design, and Harvard School of Architecture, and his sculptures have been exhibited in institutions including the Carnegie Museum of Art, The Mattress Factory, and The Westmoreland Museum of American Art.

 All artworks by artist

-His formal art training includes studies at the Yale School of Art, the Rhode Island School of Design, and the Harvard School of Architecture.
-Adams’s art has been exhibited in national institutions including the Carnegie Museum of Art, The Mattress Factory, The Frick Pittsburgh Museum, and The Westmoreland Museum of American Art.
-His sculptures are now part of public and private collections across the United States, Mexico, Great Britain, Spain, Australia, Saudi Arabia, China, and the Philippines.
+Adams studied at the Yale School of Art, Rhode Island School of Design, and Harvard School of Architecture.
+His sculptures have been exhibited in institutions including the Carnegie Museum of Art, Children’s Museum of Pittsburgh, Akron Art Museum, The Mattress Factory, The Westmoreland Museum of American Art, and The Frick Pittsburgh.
+His work is included in private and public collections worldwide.

-His formal art training includes studies at the Yale School of Art, the Rhode Island School of Design, and the Harvard School of Architecture.
-Adams’s art has been exhibited in national institutions including the Carnegie Museum of Art, The Mattress Factory, The Frick Pittsburgh Museum, and The Westmoreland Museum of American Art.
-His sculptures are now part of public and private collections across the United States, Mexico, Great Britain, Spain, Australia, Saudi Arabia, China, and the Philippines.
+Adams studied at the Yale School of Art, Rhode Island School of Design, and Harvard School of Architecture.
+His sculptures have been exhibited in institutions including the Carnegie Museum of Art, Children’s Museum of Pittsburgh, Akron Art Museum, The Mattress Factory, The Westmoreland Museum of American Art, and The Frick Pittsburgh.
+His work is included in private and public collections worldwide.

 SOLO EXHIBITIONS